+The SMED (single minute exchange of die) method is a lean production framework to reduce waste and increase production efficiency.
 The SMED method is a framework for reducing the time associated with completing an equipment changeover.

 Understanding the SMED method

 The “single-minute” aspect of the method refers to the goal of reducing equipment changeover time by any number in the single digits.
 That is, in any time under ten minutes.

 Like similar lean process improvement strategies, the SMED method originated at Toyota in the 1950s after inefficiencies were identified in the process of molding body parts.

 When different parts of the car body needed to be molded, it took between two and eight hours to load the necessary tools into the equipment.

 This laborious process combined with the fact that Toyota had to purchase extra land to store the vehicles caused a lot of waste.